jonasced/dotfiles/README.md

 - kanata (for re-binding keys, used in misc tmux setup command)
 - atuin (for a nice ctrl+r experience)
 - lazygit (super nice neovim git handling. https://github.com/jesseduffield/lazygit?tab=readme-ov-file#ubuntu)
+  - For opening files from lazygit in terminal in neovim: https://github.com/kdheepak/lazygit.nvim/issues/22
 - bash-git-prompt (for a nice git terminal line experience. fancygit is an alternative)
    - My fork works for this symlink in bash: git@github.com:jonasced/bash-git-prompt.git
 - (porsmo for a nice timer)